Wanted: An exit ramp from Ukraine for Russia

 A deal to end Russia’s invasion of Ukraine is not yet in the cards.
 But when the time comes for talks, Ukraine’s defiant resistance has earned it the leading voice in setting the West’s terms.

 French President Emmanuel Macron and the leaders of Israel and Turkey are in touch with the Russian president, trying to gauge his mindset.
-But it is hard to see how, under the current circumstances, Russia’s likely demands could even meet with Western acceptance.
+But it is hard to see how, under the current circumstances, Russia’s likely demands could ever meet with Western acceptance.

 Aside from anything else, Ukrainian President Volodymyr Zelenskyy’s defiance and his people’s determination to resist invaders have earned their country a worldwide reputation for bravery and independence.
 Ukraine itself is likely to have the last say about how, when, and whether to move toward any diplomatic exit ramp.